 Regardless of how the varietal originally arrived in Condrieu, historical records confirm that Viognier was grown in the area during the Roman Empire.
 When the Romans were forced out of Gaul in the 5th Century, the vines remained uncultivated for centuries but were revived by locals in the 9th Century.
 The varietal spread to neighboring Château Grillet, and from there to the papal palace at Avignon in the 14th Century.

 Viognier's Decline and Recovery

 By the 1960's, Viognier plantings had diminished dramatically, down to an estimated 15 acres in Condrieu and little more elsewhere in the Rhone Valley.
-But with the growth of interest in varietal wines in the late 1980's, the grape was brought to California, Australia, South Africa and New Zealand.
-There are now nearly 3000 acres of Viognier in California alone, making it by far the most planted white Rhone varietal.
+But it exploded in popularity beginning in the 1970's, and as of 2016 accounts for some 40,000 acres worldwide, including more than 20,000 acres in France, and significant plantings in Italy (4,500 acres), the United States (3,600 acres), and roughly 2,000 acres each in South Africa, Chile, Australia and Argentina.
+The 3,000 acres of Viognier in California make it by far the most planted white Rhone variety here.

 Viognier in California

 American growers, led by pioneers such as John Alban, Josh Jensen of Calera, and Joseph Phelps, brought Viognier into the United States in small quantities in the late 1980s.
 Almost simultaneously, other American growers brought over what they thought were Roussanne cuttings from the Rhône Valley, which were then propagated and planted in vineyards around California.
 Years later, in 1998, those vines were identified as Viognier, not Roussanne – a discovery which added a new Viognier clone for California producers to work with.
 We contributed two new clones, imported from Château de Beaucastel.

 Viognier in the Vineyard and Cellar